xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 # Assign a vocabulary score.

-# Find common spelling mistakes and "weasel words" that are a sign of weak
+# Find common spelling mistakes and "weasel words."
-writing.

 # Average the scores to come up with a total grade.
 ```
 Once formalized, we can begin to convert the logic from the English language
-pseudo-code into Python, expanding and filling in the code under the comments.
+pseudocode into Python, expanding and filling in the code under the comments.

-In this way, students work alone or in groups to define the scope of their
+Using this process, students work alone or in groups to define the scope of
-program.
-At this stage, we can already begin a critical discussion about the
+their program.
+Even at this stage we can begin a critical discussion about the
 models implicit in the proposed program.
 For example, does the above logic for
-an essay "grader" accurately capture what we mean by "writing well" or
+an essay "grader" accurately capture what we mean by "writing well" or "writing
-"writing poorly?"
-Is it enough to reduce notions of value to "a measure of
+poorly?"
+Is it enough to reduce notions of value to "a measure of linguistic
-linguistic variety?"
-What can we do to make our model more robust and to make
+variety?"
+What can we do to make our model more robust and to make it better
-it better correspond to our native intuitions about literary value?
-In another
+correspond to our native intuitions about literary value?
+In another recent
-recent course at Columbia University, students building an automatic
+course at Columbia University, students building an automatic essay-grader had
-essay-grader had to explain and defend the basis of their grading criteria.
-In
+to explain and defend the basis of their grading criteria.
+In doing so, they
-doing so, they confronted their own implicit criteria for good writing and
+confronted their own implicit criteria for good writing and initiated a
-initiated a spirited debate about algorithmic judgments of clarity and style.
+spirited debate about algorithmic judgments of clarity and style.
+Some students
-Some students focused on finding rich vocabularies.
-Others looked for for
+rewarded rich vocabularies.
+Others looked for variation in sentence and
-variation in sentence and paragraph length.
-In this way, we use the algorithm
+paragraph length.
+In this way, we use the algorithm to challenge intuitions
-to challenge extant critical models and intuitions.
+about academic writing.

 When the scope and logic of the program have been determined, we work with
 individual groups to help translate the English-language heuristic into